 ESTABLISHED IN ANTIGUA 2006

-Street Pastors is an interdenominational Christian programme aimed at reducing crime, rehabilitating criminals and those on the edge of society and fostering stronger, better balanced communities especially in traditionally ‘tough’ and depressed areas.
+Street Pastors is an interdenominational Christian programme aimed at reducing crime, rehabilitating criminals and those on the edge of society and fostering stronger, better-balanced communities especially in traditionally ‘tough’ and depressed areas.

 It operates as a partnership with the Police and Government, forming an ‘Urban Trinity’ of Church, Police, and Government working together to heal the ills at the heart of society.
 The Church has thousands of members that could be harnessed and challenged to bring positive changes to the community.
 As the church goes out it is able to help, encourage and challenge more people in their personal development.

-Government has the resources to help the vulnerable in society.
+The government has the resources to help the vulnerable in society.
 The police are not only here to arrest people but they also work to prevent crime and they are involved in the Street Pastors training giving advice on protocols and safety.
 The Urban Trinity is about working together for the betterment of the community.

-WHAT DO STREET PASTORS DO ?
+WHAT DO STREET PASTORS DO?

 With more trained Street Pastors additional areas could be visited and key locations visited more frequently.

 Once out on the street, Street Pastors interact with whoever they meet – exchanging a friendly word or getting into a deeper conversation.
 The Street Pastor is there to get to know people in the community and to build relationships in order to find out their needs and what can be done to help them.

 Someone may want prayer because they are trapped in prostitution.

 Someone may be given help to get home safely.